DeltaStream

 Using Multiple Stores in Queries

-In DeltaStream, a Store is where user streaming data resides.
-Apache Kafka and Amazon Kinesis are two instances of such Stores.
-DeltaStream reads data from streaming Stores, performs the desired computation, and writes the results of the computation to the same Store or another.
-In this tutorial, we will demonstrate how users with multiple Stores can easily move data from one Store to another Store and perform joins between data in different Stores.
+In DeltaStream, your streaming data resides in a Store.
+Apache Kafka and Amazon Kinesis are two examples of such stores.
+DeltaStream reads data from a streaming store, performs the desired computation, and writes the results of the computation to the same store (or to another, if you wish).

 Setup

-In this tutorial, we will assume you have the following setup:
+For this tutorial, have the following set up:

-• Two Stores—one Kafka Store called MSK and one Kinesis Store called kinesis_store
+• Two stores—a Kafka Store called MSK and a Kinesis Store called kinesis_store

 Kafka and Kinesis Stores.

-The Kinesis Store has a Kinesis stream called pageviews.
-We use a CREATE STREAM query, as shown below, to create a Stream called pageviews_kinesis that is backed by the pageviews Kinesis Stream.
+The Kinesis Store has a Kinesis data stream called pageviews.
+In DeltaStream, use a CREATE STREAM query, as shown below, to create a Stream called pageviews_kinesis that is backed by the pageviews Kinesis Stream.

 Creating the pageviews_kinesisStream.

-The Kafka Store has a Kinesis Topic called ds_users.
-We use a CREATE STREAM query shown below to create a Stream called users_kafka that is backed by the ds_users Kafka topic.
+The Kafka store has a Kafka topic called ds_users.
+In DeltaStream, use a CREATE STREAM query shown below to create a Stream called users_kafka that is backed by the ds_users Kafka topic.

 Creating the users_kafkaStream.